Favourited 127 times

 Dutch, English, German, Spanish (beginner), Portuguese (beginner).

-You can camp almost anywhere on the property.
+You can camp on dedicated areas on the property.
 We have permanently a summer tent and a professional outdoor (winter) hammock available for you incl. sleeping necessities, mosquito net and rain tarp.

-In the near future there will be a Yurt and/or dormitory.
+In the near future there will be a Yurt and/or dormitory (the platform has been constructed (July 2019)).

 It is inclusive three meals a day and non-alcohol drinks, generally vegetarian.
 Once a week we can have fish or meat.
 Fresh and bedrock clean/clear stream water all day long!